The author is a facility management engineer where the latest version of Power Monitoring Expert has been implemented successfully.

 Report Generation in Power Monitoring Expert

-Users can generate around 68 types of unique reports neatly sorted in 11 broad categories.
+Users can generate around 68 types of unique reports neatly sorted into 11 broad categories.

 Generator Activity Report, Generator Battery Health Report e.t.c